The AquaGen Management Team

-Shezad Abedi: COO, VP Sales Africa and Asia
+Shezad Abedi: COO, VP of Sales Africa and Asia

 Prior to Welsh Power Shezad was Head of UK and Scandinavian Structured Products at EdF Trading.
 Shezad has worked as Managing Director of European Electricity at Prebon Yamane, and at various senior positions.
 Shezad has also worked extensively in banking and advisory institutions.
 Shezad was MD, Power Energy and Commodities TAIB investment bank, Bahrain, Board Member of TAIB YatirimBank, and Chairman of PDF Kurumsal (corporate finance boutique).
 Shezad has acquired, managed and turned around businesses for himself and for his employers.
 Shezad holds a Masters Degree in Management and a Bachelors Degree in Physics from Imperial College, London University.